jblindsay/whitebox-tools/README.md

 - ***WeightedSum***: Performs a weighted-sum overlay on multiple input raster images.

 **Hydrological Analysis**
+- ***AverageUpslopeFlowpathLength***: Measures the average length of all upslope flowpaths draining each grid cell.
 - ***D8FlowAccumulation***: Calculates a D8 flow accumulation raster from an input DEM.
 - ***D8Pointer***: Calculates a D8 flow pointer raster from an input DEM.
 - ***DInfFlowAccumulation***: Calculates a D-infinity flow accumulation raster from an input DEM.